indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

-The broader aim of blockchain is to provide a platform for recording transactions between two parties in an **open**, **efficient**, **verifiable**, and **secured** manner.
+The broader aim of blockchain is to provide a platform for recording transactions between two parties in an **open**, **efficient**, **verifiable**, and **secure** manner.
 In the next few sections, I will go over the basic concepts of blockchain and how it achieves the aforementioned goals.

 #### Open Ledger

 The blockchain solves the problem of money transfer by introducing the concept of an **open ledger**.
-An open ledger keeps track of all money transfers and make them **visible** to everyone.
+An open ledger keeps track of all money transfers and makes them **visible** to everyone.
 Let's take an example where four parties _A_, _B_, _C_, and _D_ are in a blockchain network.
 At the beginning, there is a single entry (_A = $100_) in the ledger where _A_ has _$100_.
  The first entry in the ledger is called the **genesis** entry.
-In plain english, genesis means start or origin.
+In plain English, genesis means start or origin.

  ![open ledger](/images/blockchain-concept/open-ledger.svg?style=centerme)